anushabc/AI-100-Design-Implement-Azure-AISol/Lab4-Log_Chat/02-Logging_Chat.md

 ```

 >Get stuck or broken?
 You can find the solution for the lab up until this point under [/code/PictureBot-FinishedSolution-File](./code/PictureBot-FinishedSolution-File).
 You will need to insert the keys for your Azure Bot Service and your Azure Storage settings in the `appsettings.json` file.
 We recommend using this code as a reference, not as a solution to run, but if you choose to run it, be sure to add the necessary keys.

-## Going further

-To incorporate database storage and testing into your logging solution, we recommend the following self-led tutorials that build on this solution : [Storing Data in Cosmos](https://github.com/Azure/LearnAI-Bootcamp/blob/master/lab02.5-logging_chat_conversations/3_Cosmos.md).